F5Networks/k8s-bigip-ctlr/docs/README.rst

 The Controller watches for the annotation key ``virtual-server.f5.com/ip``.
 This annotation must contain the IP address you want to assign to the virtual server.

-- You can `configure an IPAM system </containers/latest/kubernetes/kctlr-manage-bigip-objects.html#assign-ip-addresses-to-big-ip-virtual-servers-using-ipam>`_ to write out an annotation containing the selected IP address.
+- You can `configure an IPAM system`_ to write out an annotation containing the selected IP address.
 - You can check the ``status.virtual-server.f5.com/ip`` annotation set by the Controller via the Kubernetes API.
    This allows you to see the ``bindAddr`` assigned to the virtual server.

 If you don't define ``virtualAddress`` or ``bindAddr`` in the Frontend configuration, the Controller configures and manages pools, pool members, and healthchecks for the Service without a BIG-IP virtual server.